viktorpm/glyci_analysis/README.md

     generate figures.
 -   `publication_figures`: Contains the code for generating figures along with detailed explanations and tests.
+    -   `figure_data`: Subdirectory containing Excel datasheets with the figure data.
 -   `supplementary_functions`: Custom-written functions used for the analysis.
 -   `useful_to_load`: Color matrix for figures.
 Not utilized; can be